bellaTHEanalyst/PWC_Internship/README.md

 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset :

 _  Overall customer satisfaction

 _  Overall calls answered/abandoned

 _  Average satisfactory rating

 _  Average speed of answer

 _  length of call

 _  Calls by time

-_ calls by month
+_  Calls by month

-_ number of calls resolved and unresolved by month
+_  Number of calls resolved and unresolved by month

-_ total calls by agents
+_  Total calls by agents

-_ calls by weekday
+_  Calls by weekday

 _  Agent’s performance

 ## SKILLS/CONCEPTS DEMONSTRATED